pacorreia/trezor-wallet-docker/README.md

 # trezor-wallet-on-docker

+#UPDATE: For reasons I don't know, Trezor team is no longer providing the Trezor wallet files to be run locally.
+There will be no updates to the docker image.

 This image allows anyone who owns a Trezor Hardwalere wallet, to run their own wallet locally.

 This work is based on instructions available [here](https://wiki.trezor.io/User_manual:Running_a_local_instance_of_Trezor_Wallet).